The Big Bang Theory: Reception

-Critical reception
+Critical response

 Although the initial reception was mixed, the show went on to receive a more positive reception.
 The review aggregation website Rotten Tomatoes reports an 81% approval rating from critics.
 On Metacritic, the series holds a score of 61 out of 100, based on reviews from 27 critics, indicating generally favorable reviews.
 In 2013, TV Guide ranked the series #52 on its list of the 60 Best Series of All Time.